OSI model layers and security threats

 Tamper-evident seals, Fiber-optic monitoring (OTDR), Secure cabling conduits

-Explanation of threat scenarios and mitigation
+Threat scenarios and mitigation techniques

 DNS Spoofing (L7)